 - Complete MAT 106 within 5 years prior to enrollment in the first clinical course, with a minimum grade of “C”.

-- If transferring from another college, submit your official college transcripts for
+- If transferring any courses from another college, you must submit your official college

 - Fall admission – March 1

 You must submit an updated transcript with completed course grades no later than one week prior to the course start date.
 Failure to submit an updated transcript by the course start date will result in losing your seat in the class.
 You then must register for the class the following semester.